JohnD-EE/real-conversations/README.md

 * When did you last spend a whole day without using your phone?
 * If everything we do is driven by or attempts to fill holes in our lives, what holes are you trying to fill?
 * If you knew that you couldn't fail, what would you be doing with your time?
+* What are the last few books you have read?